mithunkumarc/dart/6. class-objects/9 constructor_chaining.md

+#### this example contains constructor chaining between child and parent class

 #### named constructor : used name of constructor while creating objects

 #### instead of using overloaded constructor , use named constructor for extra clarity